davidnipperess/PDcalc/README.md

 # PDcalc
-R package for PD calculus
+R package for the PD calculus